 “Once you visit the place, you will start hating mankind for destroying nature!” my friend exclaimed on asking about Mannavanur, a farming village on the upper hills of Kodaikanal.
 His words held truth as I witnessed the roads covered in a canopy of pine trees and the dense jungle en route.

 Read: Living the moment!

 We had reached Kodaikanal a night before embarking on this journey.
-We made sure to skip the places under the tourist circuit and rather explore the offbeat places in Kodaikanal.
+We made sure to skip the sightseeing places and rather explore the offbeat places in Kodaikanal.
 Hence, we spent the night in the hill city and left the place in the early morning.

 Over the years, I have learned that the hills are not the place for sight-seeing activities.
 Instead, I love to explore the offbeat places that provide modest accommodation and food options.
 This, I think is the best way to experience local culture and cuisine as the hills unfold its vistas in silence.

 Mannavanur had all the checklist for an ideal nature lover.
 As soon as I stepped down the bus, the fresh air of the hills welcomed us.
 I could notice a cluster of the settlement with terrace farms rolling down the hill slope.
 A local pointed us towards the homestay.
 Hand gestures seemed to be a better way of communicating with the locals as they hardly understood Hindi/English.